- Primary Teachers

 - Parents & Carers

 Opening conversations and building positive, practical steps together

-We are committed to sharing more voices, experiences, ideas, and insights through our publishing and our work with authors, illustrators and partners; whether that’s in a young child’s picture storybook or a History textbook.
+We are committed to sharing more voices, experiences, ideas, and insights through our publishing and our work with authors, illustrators and partners; whether that’s in a young child’s storybook or a History textbook.

 The Pirate Mums is a heart-warming, funny celebration of different families and a perfect class read for Reception and KS1.
 The author Jodie Lancet-Grant was moved to create a picture book featuring LGBTQ+ families like hers to read to her twin daughters.
 Our free Resources Pack includes a guide, activity sheets and bunting.

-© 2021 Oxford University Press.
+© 2022 Oxford University Press.
 All rights reserved.